310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/mitsuru_2.md

             {% bubble Mitsuru smilesoft %}
             They know I'm participating in the audition!
 I've also done loads of filming, and they saw that too~♪

-            I got a lot of support from everyone at school too, so I wanna do my best.
+            I got a lotta support from everyone at school too, so I wanna do my best.
             {% endbubble %}
             {% bubble Mitsuru fist %}
-            And also, I want to be thought of as an amazing senior by my juniors…☆
+            And also, I wanna be thought of as an amazing senior by my juniors…☆
 			{% endbubble %}
         </div>
     </div>